ajthinking/data-story-old/README.md

 This is still just a standard Laravel app

 ## Create custom node
+Run the command
 ```bash
 php artisan story:node Translate
 ```

+To generate a node boilerplate:

 ```php
 <?php